Soapbox/vagrant-laravel-playground/README.md

 ));
 ```

 The `local` environment gives you the option to run Artisan without having to SSH into the VM. `vagrant` will be the environment used while the app is running in the browser.
-Change the detection string for this to your new box's hostname, which you can find using this command:
+Change the detection string for this to your new box's hostname, which you can find using this command

 ```
 vagrant ssh -c hostname